Analysis

 José Toro Hardy helps connect Venezuelan liberalism with one of the country's major structural themes: oil, openness and private investment.

-Political vehicles: present, but not central
+Political vehicles: presence, but not centrality

 Editorial note from Libertatis Venezuela